ICEI-PUC-Minas-PPLES-TI/plf-es-2023-1-ti2-0924100-webteca/docs/relatorio_final.md

         1.3.1 Objetivos específicos
  - Selecionar livros renomados.
  - Garantir acessibilidade financeira do leitor.
- - Facilitar a navdegção de usuarios deficientes.
+ - Facilitar a navegação de usuarios deficientes.
  - Garantir a segurança do cliente no momento da compra/aluguel.

         1.4 Justificativas